Projects must be submitted by March 31st 2024.

 The Data Science Prize is open to all students aged 11-19.
 Age is taken into consideration.

-There will be one winning team in each of the categories.
-Each winning school will receive a cash prize of £1000.
-There will also be in-kind prizes for students and some special prizes may also be awarded.
+There will be one winning team in each of the innovation categories.
+Each of these teams will receive an in-kind prize.

-Winners will be announced at the TeenTech Awards virtual ceremony on 12th July 2021.
+Winners will be announced at the TeenTech Awards ceremony in June 2024.

 A full list of prize winners will be published on the TeenTech website following the Awards ceremony.

 By entering the competition, entrants will be deemed to have agreed to be bound by these General Rules.

 Plagiarism is prohibited.
 Entries must be the original work of the students.

 Where students have collaborated closely with a company, the entry must clearly indicate how the company has supported the team, how the company has contributed to the product build and design, how the students have contributed to the final product and schools must verify their work.